chb/indivo_ui_server/README.markdown

 in the correct order.
 This requires:

 - A non-login protected page that loads the UI's entire set of JS files
-- Removal of any conflicting JS files.
-For instance, we don't want to compress jQuery into the same file twice.

 First, you ui.js file **MUST** include all the plugins, resources, models, and controllers that you want to compress including any additional libraries you have added.

-Next, edit the `/indivo_ui_server/templates/ui/login.html` file uncommenting this line:
+Next, edit the `/indivo_ui_server/templates/ui/base.html` file uncommenting this line:

     <script compress="true" type="text/javascript" src="/jmvc/steal/steal.js?ui,development"></script>